Medical expert of the article

 Treatment of chronic postoperative endophthalmitis is complicated by the fact that the accumulations of the pathogen are isolated from the effects of the body's defenses and antibiotics.

-- Local and parabulbar appointment of corticosteroids and the use of antibiotics give a short-lived effect.
+- Local and parabulbar administration of corticosteroids and the use of antibiotics provide a short-term effect.

 - Intravitreal administration of vancomycin (1 mg in 0.1 ml), sometimes in combination with vitrectomy, is effective in 50% of cases.

-- In time, it may be necessary to remove the capsule bag, the remnants of cortical masses, the intraocular lens.
+- Over time, it may be necessary to remove the capsular bag, remnants of the cortical mass, and the intraocular lens.
 Secondary implantation of the intraocular lens is possible at a later date.